nicholasferguson/LibreOffice-Inx-for-VS2010-VS2012-dev-env/ReadMeFromScratch.txt

 LibreOffice_cygwin_VS2012_vs2010
-Buiid was on a fresh, new machine.
-There were issues with MSBuild on a machine that had several dev environments on it.
-Reinstalling NET, SDK and Visual Studio takes hours and my sequence didn't work.
+Build was on a fresh, new machine.
+There were issues with MSBuild on a machine that had several dev environments already installed on it.
+A strategy of correcting those issues by reinstalling NET, SDK and Visual Studio takes hours and my sequence didn't work.
 I was also using Windows 8.
-I also had issues with Norton AntiVirus which would put files from this build into quarantine...not because of them being a virus, but a thread.
+I also had issues with Norton AntiVirus which would quarantine files from this build ... without flagging them as a virus, but a threat...?